 If the most your cat has interacted with the outdoors has been through the window, it’s likely he’s going to be on high alert when you take him outside for the first time so take things slowly.

-But you don’t have to take your kitty far to help her get used to nature.
+Keep in mind that you don’t have to take your kitty far from home to help him get used to nature.
 You can start in your backyard — and if it’s fenced in, that’s even better.

 Stay beside him and let him decide when he’s ready to do a little exploring.
 Keep the leash loose and follow behind your cat, but don’t force him to venture farther than he’s ready.